ARMmbed/BLEIntros/Docs/AdvSamples/InputButton.md

 ##The ButtonService Class

 The above application is fully functional, but has grown to be a bit messy.
 In particular, all the plumbing creating the button service could be encapsulated within a ``ButtonService`` class.
-In other words, it should be possible to substitute most of the above code with a simple initialization of a ``ButtonService`` class, while retaining the functionality.
+In other words, it should be possible to substitute most of the above code with a simple initialisation of a ``ButtonService`` class.

 Here's something to get you started with the ``ButtonService`` class: